 When a neighbour agreement is recommended

-We also recommend you obtain a neighbour agreement if the quantity of hazardous substances could attract a separation distance that would extend beyond the property boundary, even if there’s not currently a place the hazardous substance needs to be separated from on the neighbouring property.
+We also recommend you obtain a neighbour agreement if the quantity of hazardous substances could attract a separation distance that would extend beyond the property boundary, even if there’s not currently a place on the neighbouring property the hazardous substance needs to be separated from.